-As of the April 2013 term, UCW changed its course coding (numbering) system to provide more meaningful and immediately recognisable course codes.
-Not only does this benefit students, UCW course codes now more closely parallels other institutions' codes for articulation and accreditation purposes.
+As of the April 2013 term, UCW changed its course coding (numbering) system to provide more meaningful and immediately recognizable course codes.
 Note that student transcripts reflect the course code and title in effect at the time the course was completed.
 The tier (level) is indicated by the first digit of the code.
 Undergraduate course codes are 100-, 200-, 300-, and 400-level codes.
-Master courses are 600-level codes.
+Master course codes are 600-level.
 A number of courses retain the old course code and are not revised.

 The 4-letter alpha code corresponds to the discipline of study for that course.
 The 3-digit number portion corresponds to the level.
 Each course code is also followed by the number of credits assigned to that course.
 For example: ENGL 100 (3) is a first level, introductory course in English.
-MATH 600 (3) is a 3-credit graduate course in mathematics.
+FNCE 623 (3) is a 3-credit graduate course in finance.

 The following brief descriptions are intended to provide general course content and expectations.
 For current and detailed information about courses, please consult the respective department.
 Note that courses are clustered in "tiers" which provide a general pathway towards degree completion.
 Tier 1 courses should be taken first in the student's program, with subsequent tiers being completed in order.
 This allows for maximum flexibility in program planning while ensuring the student has mastered introductory materials before proceeding to more advanced levels of learning.
-Refer to the Standard Degree Pathways in Appendix A. Note that Tier 2 courses can be taken at any time "as available".
+Note that Tier 2 courses can be taken at any time "as available".